sisong/HDiffPatch/README.md

 update your own Android Apk?
 Jar or Zip file diff & patch? try [ApkDiffPatch], to create smaller delta/differential!
 NOTE: *ApkDiffPath can't be used by Android app store, because it requires re-signing apks before diff.*

-[sfpatcher] not require re-signing apks (like [archive-patcher]), is designed for Android app store, patch speed up by a factor of xx than archive-patcher & run with O(1) memory.
+[sfpatcher] not require re-signing apks (like [archive-patcher]), is designed for Android app store, create smaller patch file for apk, patch speed up by a factor of xx than archive-patcher & run with O(1) memory.

-if you not have the old versions(too many or not obtain or have been modified), thus cannot create the delta in advance. you can see sync demo [hsynz] (like [zsync]), the new version is only need released once and the owners of the old version get the information about the new version and do the diff&patch themselves. hsynz support zstd compressor & run faster than zsync.
+if you not have the old versions(too many or not obtain or have been modified), thus cannot create the delta in advance. you can see sync demo [hsynz] (like [zsync]), the new version is only need released once, and the owners of the old version get the information about the new version and do the diff&patch themselves. hsynz support zstd compressor & run much faster than zsync.
+if you have the new file locally & not the old file, but can get a hash certificate file(.hsyni) of the old file, you can also create a hpatchz format patch file(like [rsync]); see the demo cmdline **hsign_diff** in [hsynz].

 NOTE: *This library does not deal with file metadata, such as file last wirte time, permissions, link file, etc...
 To this library, a file is just as a stream of bytes; You can extend this library or use other tools.*